tidepool-org/shoreline/README.md

 ## Building

 We are doing our own dependancy managment using the Comedeps file.
-To build as expected then run the command below
+Our `come_deps.sh` is available in the [tools](https://github.com/tidepool-org/tools 'tidepool-org: tools') repository.

+To get dependencies and build, use:

 ```
 $ source ./build